spsforks/QB64-Wiki/Keyword-Reference---Alphabetical.md

 ### G

-* [GET](GET) (file statement) reads a file sequencially or at a specific position and returns the value as the variable type used.
+* [GET](GET) (file statement) reads a file sequentially or at a specific position and returns the value as the variable type used.
 * [GET (TCP/IP statement)](GET-(TCP-IP-statement)) reads a connection port to return a value.
 * [GET (graphics statement)](GET-(graphics-statement)) maps an area the current [SCREEN](SCREEN) video information and places it in an [INTEGER](INTEGER) [arrays](arrays).
 * [GOSUB](GOSUB) (statement) sends the program to a designated line label procedure in the main program.